mafux777/kintusgi-extras/README.md

 Run the app and open it at http://127.0.0.1:8050/

 ```
 python ./dash/app.py
 ```

 ## About the app

-This dashbaord shows the labelled vaults and total transfers by these vaults.
+This dashboard shows the labelled vaults and total transfers by these vaults.
 It fetches data from a custom subsquid and creates a poor man's cache in the form of several CSV files.
 These must be deleted to fetch new data.
 The date range sets a distance from today's date in the graph and the statistics above the graph.
 The transfer data along with all labels is also shown in a table below the graph and can be exported to a CSV file.

 ## Built With